Coffee production in Guatemala: The Expansion of Coffee Production Under President Barrios' Liberal Regime (1871)

+By 1902 the most important coffee plantations were found on the southern coast, and production was increasingly bolstered by foreign companies who possessed the financial power to buy plantations and provide investment.
 Many acres of land were suitable for this cultivation, and the varieties that were produced in the temperate regions were superior.
 Coffee was grown around Guatemala City, Chimaltenango, and Verapaz.
 The majority of the plantations were located in the departments of Guatemala, Amatitlan, Sacatepequez, Solola, Retalhuleu, Quezaltenango, San Marcos, and Alta Verapaz.